 Author: Manan Jain

-The case of Crypto Currencies
+The Growing Fascination For Crypto Currencies

 Crypto Currencies have garnered a lot of interest lately which has resulted in more than 1600 cryptocurrencies in the market today.
-They are widely being used for international remittances, as the mode of payment for e-commerce, retail purchases, etc. Not only this, but there have been bitcoin ATMs also, wherein people can withdraw cash against their bitcoins.
-Crypto Currencies have gained prominence because of the various advantages it provides.
+They are widely being used for international remittances, as the mode of payment for e-commerce, retail purchases, etc. Not only this, but there are bitcoin ATMs as well, wherein people can withdraw cash against their bitcoins.
+Crypto Currencies have gained prominence because of the various advantages that it provides.

 It also helps in the elimination of chargeback frauds as the transactions are irreversible.
 Additionally, it also lessens the cost of transaction as associated overheads for the transaction settlement, and transaction processing is no longer required since the transaction can be undertaken directly between the payer and the payee.
 Furthermore, the usage of digital currencies and cryptocurrencies saves on the cost of printing currency notes.

 The value of 1 Bitcoin made a high of 19,783 USD in December 2017 and is currently trading at around 3,740 USD in December 2018.
 Ripple is currently trading at a value of 0.37 USD, off from the highs of 3 USD in January 2018.
-This leads to a question mark on the usability of existing cryptocurrencies as a mode of payment, which is offered by private institutions which are not regulated and is not backed by Governments or Central Banks.
-Imagine the plight of an economy, if the currency is prone to such volatility.
+This leads to a question mark on the usability of existing cryptocurrencies as a mode of payment, which is offered by private institutions that are not regulated and not backed by Governments or Central Banks.
+Imagine the severe plight of an economy, if the currency is prone to such volatility.

-The role of Central Bank Digital Currencies
+The Role of Central Bank Digital Currencies

 The problem of volatility in the value of cryptocurrency also arises because these cryptocurrencies are not institutionalized, i.e. not backed by Banks or governments and the value is being determined by demand and supply.

 There could be different models for the issuance of Digital Currencies, for instance, issuance of digital currency by Central Banks to the Commercial Banks, which in turn can issue the same to the end customers.
 However, the paramount factor is the backing of the state which provides trust to the end customers, besides ensuring adequate and proper monetary supply.
 The CBDC provides a more stable form of digital currency as opposed to the cryptocurrencies issued by private firms which witnesses huge fluctuations in its value.

 Support for CBDC

 Sweden’s Central Bank (Riksbank) has published an action plan for the second stage of the “e-Krona” project.
-The Iranian government has already developed an experimental model of a domestic digital currency.
+The Iranian government has already developed an experimental model of domestic digital currency.
 The Reserve Bank of India has already created an inter-departmental group tasked with analyzing the usefulness of issuing a rupee-backed digital currency.
 Christine Lagarde, MD and Chairwoman IMF, in her keynote address at the Singapore Fintech Festival 2018, talked at length on how CBDC can successfully promote financial inclusion and help economies become truly digital and cashless.

 Not only this, but retail CBDCs are also being explored in Eastern Caribbean, Norway, Sweden, Uruguay, Bahamas, Canada, Ecuador, Israel, the Philippines and in various other countries.

-It has been seen that Banks often struggle with the multitude of newer technology offerings and emerging digital ecosystems.
+It has been seen that banks often struggle with a multitude of new technology offerings and emerging digital ecosystems.
 Financial Institutions have been slow to react to the ever-changing payments landscape.
 They are handicapped not only due to the legacy systems which are not flexible but also due to the normal investment cycle, which can be out of sync with the need for fast decision-making and innovation.
 But these are the type of changes that need to be followed for proper execution.

-The Arttha solution
+The Arttha Solution

 Arttha’s cryptocurrency module allows institutions to launch their own digital currency or cryptocurrency based on the blockchain.
 It allows the creation of the digital currency, debit/credit of digital currency from the accounts and conversion of digital currency to fiat currency as well, thereby enabling multiple uses on these basic services.
-In addition to issuance and management of digital currency on its own blockchain, the platform also acts as a middleware and orchestration layer, allowing institutions to integrate with other blockchain platforms for performing transactions in digital currencies, and providing these products and service offerings to their end customers.
+Other than issuance and management of digital currency on its own blockchain, the platform also acts as a middleware and orchestration layer, allowing institutions to integrate with other blockchain platforms for performing transactions in digital currencies, and providing these products and service offerings to their end customers.
 Being an open API platform, it also provides APIs for these digital currency operations and transactions, facilitating these services to be used by other third-party systems as well.